MMIV-ML/ELMED219-2025/Exam/README.md

 # Exam Information

-This document provides important information about the exam for the ELMED219 course (last updated: 2024-12-16)
+This document provides important information about the exam for the ELMED219 course (last updated: 2024-12-28)

 ## Date and Time
-The digital home exam will take place on Friday Jan 31th 2025 13:00-15:00.
+The digital home exam (expected workload $\approx$2 hr) will take place on Friday Jan 31th 2025 11:00-15:00.

 ## Location and Preparation
 The digital home exam will take place in [Inspera](https://www.inspera.com).
 Please make sure you are able to login to [UiB/Inspera](https://vurdering.uib.no) at least 15 minutes before the scheduled start time (more details at https://www.uib.no/en/student/125772/preparing-exams).
 Note: In addition to preparing yourself academically, you must also remember to check that your computer and login are ready to use at the examination.
 This is your responsibility as a student.